Rimaro03/docs-exam-slayer/docs/index.md

 | Maven      | 3.9.6   | Software that manages the project's build and its dependecies |
 | Java Swing | 1.4.2   | Graphic framework for Java, used to develop the GUI           |

+## World generation
+Each time a new game is created, a random map is generated; the map generation is handled with the `wave function collapse algorithm`. <br/> <u>Breaf explanation</u> of how it works: lets consider a grid that has to be filled following some rules.
+At first, the algorithm considers that every grid cells is potentially in every state permitted by the rules.
+In every loop, the algorithm sets the state for a specific cell, restricting the states the nearby cells could be by removing the invalid ones.
+The result is a grid filled following the rules.
+For a more detailed explenation, refer to [this video](https://www.youtube.com/watch?v=2SuvO4Gi7uY&t=31s&pp=ygUXd2F2ZSBjb2xsYXBzZSBhbGdvcml0aG0%3D).

+## Colliders

+## Notes
+- __Class Diagram__<br/> The class diagram has been divided into three parts (main, level, items) so that its easier to read it.
+Keeping it united would have resulted in a too small diagram.